 You may be considering a hybrid model incorporating subscriptions or switching to subscriptions entirely.
-The commonality is that by having an element of a subscription model, you can give yourself more freedom from the typical launch sales spike and fall and cultivating a steady income stream from multiple customers using your service with monthly or yearly subscriptions.
+The commonality is that by having an element of a subscription model, you can give yourself more freedom from the typical launch sales spike and fall and cultivate a steady income stream from multiple customers using your service with monthly or yearly subscriptions.

-From the customers' perspective, you entice them with a lower-priced product that continually offers updates and new features for them coupled with the flexibility of paying yearly or monthly.
+From the customers' perspective, you entice them with a lower-priced product that continually offers updates and new features for them, coupled with the flexibility of paying yearly or monthly.
 They may also have the added benefit of wanting to use your software over multiple platforms and wouldn't want to pay multiple times to do so.
 It’s for these benefits that customers would invest in your subscription model.

 Tip: Subscriptions have many benefits but will only work if your customers can see the repeat value in your product.

-Optimize with pricing
+3. Optimize with pricing

-Pricing ultimately comes down to how much you think people value your product (if you’re in the B2B space its how much return of investment they’re receiving), would they justify an increase in price to themselves or believe your product offering needs to be more substantial.
+Pricing ultimately comes down to how much you think people value your product (if you’re in the B2B space it's how much return of investment they’re receiving).
+Would they justify an increase in price to themselves or believe your product offering needs to be more substantial?

-Essential features Rank these as core features for the customer, but there’s a low willingness to pay more money for them because they perceive this as the heart of your product.
+Essential features: Rank these as core features for the customer, but there’s a low willingness to pay more money for them because they perceive this as the heart of your product.

 Tip: Value is all about how you price yourself.
-It's a combination of experimentation, research and industry direction that you can be more knowledgeable about whether your customers would pay more.
+It's a combination of experimentation, research, and industry direction that you can be more knowledgeable about whether your customers would pay more.

 Tip: Involve your audience with a teaser campaign, building up anticipation for the product by showing off its features and what they can do with the product.
 Your platform choice also has importance to the audience you’ll reach.